J

 Harbor in the Aleutians.

-have taken place had not Nagumo requested an extra day to finish
+would have taken place had not Nagumo requested an extra day to

-preparations before sailing.
-However, the search planes from Midway and
+finish preparations before sailing.
+However, the search planes

-At this point Nagumo was still far out of search range.
+northwest of Midway.
+At this point Nagumo was still far out of

 However, the Midway

-spotted that day by Catalinas at a distance of 700 miles (1130 km) and
+was spotted that day by Catalinas at a distance of 700 miles (1130

-a bearing of 261 degrees from Midway.
-The initial flash message, "Main
+km) and a bearing of 261 degrees from Midway.
+The initial flash

-Body", caused some brief concern that this was one of Nagumo's carrier
+message, "Main Body", caused some brief concern that this was one

-detected so early, but there seems to have been no thought that this
+been detected so early, but there seems to have been no thought

 Kondo's force was unsuccessfully attacked later in the afternoon by B-17s from Midway, which would chalk up zero successes in high-altitude bombing in this campaign.
 Enterprising ground crews improvised torpedo racks for the Catalinas, which which actually succeeded in putting a torpedo into tanker Akebono Maru in a night attack at 0230 the next morning.
 However, the tanker was only lightly damaged.